 What does the remediation involve?

-perimeter of the site to prevent groundwater from moving in and out of the site.
+The remediation work was delivered in two stages.
+The first portion of the remediation work involved installing an underground barrier wall around the site to prevent groundwater from moving in and out of the site.
 A new groundwater treatment plant was also installed to treat any contaminated groundwater at the site.
-The second portion of the remediation work involves improving the ground, constructing a waste containment cell and installing an integrated capping system across the surface of the site.
+The second portion of the remediation work involved improving the ground, constructing a waste containment cell and installing an integrated capping system across the surface of the site.

-How is the work being managed?
+How was the work managed?

 Can the waste be recycled?